View Table of Contents

 Under some circumstances, cellulitis can be prevented by proper hygiene, treating chronic swelling of tissues (edema), care of wounds or cuts.
 In other cases, microscopic breaks in the skin may not be apparent and infection may develop.
 In general, cellulitis in a healthy person with an intact immune system is preventable by avoiding skin surface wounds.
 In people with predisposing conditions (see above) and/or weakened immune systems, cellulitis may not always be preventable.

 What is the outlook/prognosis for cellulitis?
+What are complications of cellulitis?

 Additional resources from WebMD Boots UK on Cellulitis